tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

 - parse announce list.
-- add peers to group.
+- add peers to conference.
-- add and save tcp relays to group.
+- add and save tcp relays to conference.
 - if `flag` of ip port is setted and tcp relays count > 0 then
     - send handshake packet to peer.
 - set myself to `connected` status.